Queen Anne's War

 Queen Anne's War (1702–1713) was the second in a series of French and Indian Wars fought in North America involving the colonial empires of Great Britain, France, and Spain; it took place during the reign of Anne, Queen of Great Britain.
-In Europe, it is generally viewed as the American theater of the War of the Spanish Succession; in the Americas, it is more commonly viewed as a standalone conflict.
+In the United States, it is regarded as a standalone conflict under this name.
+Elsewhere it is usually viewed as the American theater of the War of the Spanish Succession.
 It is also known as the Third Indian War.
 In France it was known as the Second Intercolonial War.

 Outline of the war

-The war broke out in 1701 and was primarily a conflict among French, Spanish and English colonists for control of the North American continent while the War of the Spanish Succession was being fought in Europe.
+The war broke out in 1701 and was primarily a conflict between French, Spanish and English colonists for control of the North American continent while the War of the Spanish Succession was being fought in Europe.
 Each side was allied with various Indigenous communities.
 It was fought on four fronts: